 Let's look at the annual performance chart first.
 The most obvious takeaway is that the 60/40 portfolio has far more good years than bad ones.
-Since 1970, the balanced portfolio has posted positive performance 85% of the time.
+Since 1970, the balanced portfolio has posted positive performance 83% of the time.
 That's a pretty good track record.

 The next lesson in the chart is that the year following a bad year is generally a very strong year.
 We see that in the 2022-2023 period.
 And again, in the 2008-2009 period when markets fell due to the credit crisis and recovered shortly afterward.
 And yet again in the 2018-2019 period amid a trade war and rising interest rates.
-But the worst year of all for a balanced portfolio, 1974 - the height of the energy crisis, the Watergate scandal and soaring inflation that led to a severe recession - was followed by one of the best years for a balanced portfolio.
+But the worst year of all for a balanced portfolio, 2008 - the height of the Great Financial Crisis sparked by the collapse in subprime mortgages - was followed by a decade of strong returns.